theluckysuccess/drip-geek/readme.md

 Take the generated secret key and set it in the `.env` file like this `SECRET_KEY=<generated key>`.
 Also think about clearing your command line after.

 #### Min BNB Balance
 The expected name of the environment variable that is the bnb balance that triggers a money reload to is `MIN_BNB_BALANCE`.
 This is used by the [Find and Fund Low Balances](#find-and-fund-low-balance-wallets) task.
-Setting this value to zero will cause all wallet to be funded by the Find and Fund Low Balances task.
+I recommend setting this to `0.0030` because after trial and error it seems like less than this amount will cause your transactions to fail due to insufficient funds.
+You can also just set this value to zero to cause all wallet to be funded by the Find and Fund Low Balances task.

 #### Fund Balance
 The expected name of the environment variable that is the amount of bnb to automatically send to wallets is `FUND_BNB_BALANCE`.
-This is used by the [Find and Fund Low Balances](#find-and-fund-low-balance-wallets) task
+This is used by the [Find and Fund Low Balances](#find-and-fund-low-balance-wallets) task.
+I recommend setting this to `0.008` which will get me about 4-6 days of compounding.
+Experiment with what makes sense for you.

 Here is an [example](.example.env) `.env` file.
 All the details were made up except the wallet addresses are the largest bnb wallet addresses at this time because I thought that was cool.